bui-thanh-lam/image-super-resolution/README.md

 ## 3. How to contribute

-If there are any issues with this repository, feel free to leave it to Issue tab.
+If there are any issues with this repository, feel free to leave it to Issues tab.

-If you have any idea to extend this project or improve models' performance, please fmake a pull request.
+If you have any idea to extend this project or improve models' performance, please fork and make a Pull Request.

 You can use this code totally free for any purposes.